 You can pursue litigation for a breach of warranty if the builder refuses to make repairs or makes insufficient repairs.

-This process can be complex so make sure you retain a Los Angeles real estate attorney who can protect your interests and rights when you purchase a home.
+This process can be complex so make sure you retain a Los Angeles real estate and construction law attorney who can protect your interests and rights when you purchase a home.
 Call Attorney Steven R. Lovett today!